lindbrook/cholera/README.md

 ![](README-walk-1.png)

-You can further explore the data by including or excluding certain pumps.
-This can be important because factors other than distance may play a role in the choice of pump.
-For example, Snow argues that water from the pump on Little Marlborough Street pump (\#6) was of low quality and that people in that neighborhood actually preferred the water from the Broad Street pump (\#7).
-To investigate this possibility, you can simply exclude the pump on Little Marlborough Street:
+One nice feature of these functions is that you can explore the data by including or excluding pumps.
+This can be important if factors other than distance play a role in the choice of pump.
+For example, Snow argued that water from the pump on Little Marlborough Street pump (\#6) was of low quality and that people in that neighborhood actually preferred the water from the Broad Street pump (\#7).
+To investigate this scenario, you simply exclude the pump on Little Marlborough Street (\#6):

 ``` r
 plot(neighborhoodWalking(-6))